winjs/knockout-winjs/README.md

 How to use this in your Knockout project?
 ----------------------------------------

-Just make sure to include WinJS 4.3, and then include the adapter.
+Just make sure to include WinJS, and then include the adapter.

     <link href="winjs/css/ui-dark.css" rel="stylesheet" />
     <script src="winjs/js/base.js"></script>